valera-rozuvan/nintoku/site/_posts/2014-01-13-project-gutenberg-top-100.markdown

 Project Gutenberg is

-> a volunteer effort to digitize and archive cultural works, to "encourage the creation and distribution of eBooks".[2]
+> a volunteer effort to digitize and archive cultural works, to "encourage the creation and distribution of eBooks".
 It was founded in 1971 by Michael S.
 Hart and is the oldest digital library.

 It has a handy list of most downloaded books from today, yesterday, last week,